Netanyahu tells Israel 'We are at war' after Hamas launches an unprecedented attack on the country

-JERUSALEM (AP) — The militant Hamas rulers of the Gaza Strip carried out an unprecedented, multi-front attack on Israel at daybreak Saturday, firing thousands of rockets as dozens of Hamas fighters infiltrated the heavily fortified border in several locations by air, land and sea and catching the country off-guard on a major holiday.
+JERUSALEM (AP) — The ruling Hamas militant group in the Gaza Strip carried out an unprecedented, multi-front attack on Israel at daybreak Saturday, firing thousands of rockets as dozens of Hamas fighters infiltrated the heavily fortified border in several locations by air, land and sea and catching the country off-guard on a major holiday.

+Six hours after the invasion began, Hamas militants were still fighting gunbattles inside several Israeli communities in a surprising show of strength that shook the country.

+Social media was replete with videos of Hamas fighters parading what appeared to be stolen Israeli military vehicles through the streets and at least one dead Israeli soldier within Gaza being dragged and trampled by an angry crowd of Palestinians shouting “God is Great."
+The military declined to give details about casualties or kidnappings as it continued to battle the infiltrators.

+“We are at war,” Israeli Prime Minister Benjamin Netanyahu said in a televised address, declaring a mass mobilization of the country's army reserves.
+“Not an ‘operation,’ not a ‘round,’ but at war.”

+“The enemy will pay an unprecedented price,” he added, promising that Israel would “return fire of a magnitude that the enemy has not known.”

-The serious invasion on Simchat Torah revived memories of the 1973 war practically 50 years to the day, in which Israel's enemies launched a surprise attack on Yom Kippur.
+The serious invasion on Simchat Torah, a normally joyous day when Jews complete the annual cycle of reading the Torah scroll, revived painful memories of the 1973 Mideast war practically 50 years to the day, in which Israel's enemies launched a surprise attack on Yom Kippur, the holiest day of the Jewish calendar.

-The Israeli rescue service said that its medics were tending to 16 casualties in southern Israel, including a woman in her 60s who was killed when a rocket fired from Gaza made a direct hit, and two people in serious condition.
+The Israeli rescue service Magen David Adom reported at least 16 casualties, including a woman in her 60s who was killed when a rocket fired from Gaza made a direct hit.
+Two others were in serious condition.

 There were reports of many more casualties on both sides, but authorities did not immediately release details.
 Israeli media reported that dozens of people were hospitalized in southern Israel.
 The Palestinian Health Ministry in Gaza reported injuries among “many citizens" without giving numbers and loudspeakers on mosques broadcast prayers of mourning for killed militants.

-The Israeli military struck targets in Gaza in response for over 2,000 rockets that sent air raid sirens wailing constantly as far north as Tel Aviv and Jerusalem.
+The Israeli military struck targets in Gaza in response for some 2,500 rockets that sent air raid sirens wailing constantly as far north as Tel Aviv and Jerusalem, some 80 kilometers (50 miles) away.
 It said its forces were engaged in gunfights with Hamas militants who had infiltrated Israel in at least seven locations.
-The fighters had sneaked across the separation fence and even invaded Israel through the air with paragliders, the army said.
+The fighters had sneaked across the separation fence and even invaded Israel through the air with paragliders and by sea, the army said.

 It was not immediately clear what prompted Hamas to launch its attack, which came after weeks of simmering tensions along the Gaza frontier.
 The shadowy leader of Hamas’ military wing, Mohammed Deif, announced the start of what he called “Operation Al-Aqsa Storm.”

-“Enough is enough,” he said in the recorded message, as he called on Palestinians from east Jerusalem to northern Israel to join the fight.
+“Enough is enough,” Deif, who does not appear in public, said in the recorded message, as he called on Palestinians from east Jerusalem to northern Israel to join the fight.
 “Today the people are regaining their revolution."

 In a televised address, Israeli Defense Minister Yoav Gallant warned that Hamas had made “a grave mistake” and promised that “the state of Israel will win this war."

 The attack comes at a time of historic division within Israel over Netanyahu's proposal to overhaul the judiciary.
-Mass protests over the plan have sent hundreds thousands of Israeli demonstrators into the streets and prompted hundreds military reservists to avoid volunteer duty — turmoil that has raised fears over the military’s battlefield readiness.
+Mass protests over the plan have sent hundreds thousands of Israeli demonstrators into the streets and prompted hundreds military reservists to avoid volunteer duty — turmoil that has raised fears over the military’s battlefield readiness and raised concerns about its deterrence over its enemies.

-Videos posted on social media showed what appeared to be the lifeless body of an Israeli soldier being trampled by an angry crowd of Palestinians shouting “God is Great.”
-Other footage appeared to show Palestinian militants dragging away an Israeli soldier, still alive, on a motorcycle and Palestinian men dancing atop a stolen Israeli tank that had been set ablaze.
-The authenticity of the videos could not immediately be verified.

-“We are in a state of war,” said Kobi Shabtai, the Israeli police chief.
-“There is no other explanation.”

-The infiltration of fighters into southern Israel marked a major accomplishment — and escalation — by Hamas.
-Millions of people were hunkering down in safe rooms, sheltering from rocket explosions and ongoing gunbattles with Hamas fighters.
+The infiltration of fighters into southern Israel marked a major accomplishment — and escalation — by Hamas that forced millions of Israelis to hunker down in safe rooms, sheltering from rocket explosions and ongoing gunbattles with Hamas fighters.
 Cities and towns emptied as the military closed roads near Gaza.
-The army ordered residents near the Palestinian enclave to stay inside.
-Israel's rescue service appealed to the public to donate blood.
+Israel's rescue service and the Palestinian Health Ministry in Gaza appealed to the public to donate blood.

-“We understand that this is something big,” said Lt.
-Col. Richard Hecht, an Israeli army spokesperson.
+“We understand that this is something big,” Lt.
+Col. Richard Hecht, an Israeli army spokesman, told reporters.
 He said the Israeli military had called up the army reserves.

-Hect declined to comment on how Hamas had managed to catch the army off guard.
-“That’s a good question,” he saids.
+Hecht declined to comment on how Hamas had managed to catch the army off guard.
+“That’s a good question,” he said.

-Salah Arouri, an exiled Hamas leader, said the operation was a response “to the crimes of the occupation.”
-He said fighters were defending the Al-Aqsa Mosque in Jerusalem and the thousands of Palestinian prisoners held by Israel.
+Ismail Haniyeh, the exiled leader of Hamas, said that Palestinian fighters were “engaged in these historic moments in a heroic operation" to defend the Al-Aqsa Mosque in Jerusalem and the thousands of Palestinian prisoners held by Israel.

 In the kibbutz of Nahal Oz, just 4 kilometers (2.5 miles) from the Gaza Strip, terrified residents who were huddled indoors said they could hear constant gunfire echoing off the buildings as firefights continued even hours after the initial attack.